fizban99/RRunner/README.rst

        MsgBox "Done"
    End If

-This will generate an _Input_.xlsx file with two sheets (they will be called "table1" and "table2" respectively) that will contain the data of Range1 and Range2 and SampleJoin.r script will be called.
-The script should output the result in a file called _Output_.xlsx in a sheet called "result" (this is hardcoded in the module).
+This will generate an _RInput_.xlsx file with two sheets (they will be called "table1" and "table2" respectively) that will contain the data of Range1 and Range2 and SampleJoin.r script will be called.
+The script should output the result in a file called _ROutput_.xlsx in a sheet called "result" (this is hardcoded in the module).
 The data will be then read from this sheet and placed starting at the top-left corner of the named range called "calculated_values".
 Note that although the ranges are referred as the whole columns, only the rows up to the used range will be sent to R.